kubedb/docs/docs/guides/redis/backup/kubestash/application-level/index.md

 ### Backup

-We have to create a `BackupConfiguration` targeting respective `sample-redis` Redis database.
+We have to create a `BackupConfiguration` targeting respective `sample-redis` PostgreSQL database.
 Then, KubeStash will create a `CronJob` for each session to take periodic backup of that database.

 At first, we need to create a secret with a Restic password for backup data encryption.